abrady/Vulk/README.md

   * mipmaps
   * spheremap
   * cubemap
-  * need to check models in a scene have the textures they reference.
+  * need to check that the materials models ref in a scene actually exist.

 # Log